rlebret/hpca/README.md

 * `-input-file <file>`: Input file from which to extract the vocabulary (gzip format is allowed)
 * `-vocab-file <file>`: Output file to save the vocabulary
 * `-threads <int>`: Number of threads; default 8
+* `-max-size <int>`: Estimation of the vocabulary size; default 1000000 (use with caution, high values will lead to a large memory consumption)
 * `-verbose <int>`: Set verbosity:  0=off or 1=on (default)

 **Example**: